arijitbose/Mkdocs/README.md

 # Mkdocs
-## Sample Documentation of Python Code viu MKdocs and Mkdocstring
+## Sample Documentation of Python Code via MKdocs and Mkdocstring